-Requests to opt-out of marketing emails, telephone calls or other, can be made at any time and must be honored within specific, legally required timeframes.
-You must follow your business standard operating procedures for handling these requests or contact your local marketing team immediately, and inform them that the customer wishes to opt out of marketing.
+A Marketing opt-out requests can be made at any time and must be honored within specific, legally required timeframes.
+Contact your business unit marketing team immediately, and inform them that the customer wishes to opt out of marketing.

 Q You receive a request about our data collection procedures, along with a request for the company to take action with respect to the data in question.
 What should you do?